-PROJECT RATIONALE PRINCIPAL ALTERNATIVES ASSUMPTION COST (\$2015) YEAR(S) Borck Creek Catchment (Richmond): Outlet to State Highway 6 - land purchase and capacity upgrading works To protect Richmond South and West from flooding and enable urban growth.
+PROJECT RATIONALE PRINCIPAL ALTERNATIVES ASSUMPTIONS COST (2015) YEAR(S) Borck Creek Catchment (Richmond): Outlet to State Highway 6 - land purchase and capacity upgrading works To protect Richmond South and West from flooding and enable urban growth.
 Not undertake the works and/or push costs onto developers.
 This would result in an unacceptable level of flooding, that will stifle and increase the cost of development.
-Land will be secured in a timely fashion to allow the works to proceed. \$14.1 million 1-17 Borck Creek Catchment (Richmond): State Highway 6 to headwaters - land purchase and capacity upgrading works To protect Richmond South and West from flooding and facilitate further urban growth.
+Land will be secured in a timely fashion to allow the works to proceed. \$14.1 million 1-17 Borck Creek Catchment (Richmond): State Highway 6 to headwaters - land purchase and capacity upgrading works To protect Richmond South from flooding and facilitate further urban growth.
 Not undertake the works.
 This would result in an unacceptable level of flooding, that will stifle and increase the cost of development.
-Land will be secured in a timely fashion to allow the works to proceed. \$4.3 million 1-17 Secondary flow management initiatives, as derived from Catchment Management Plans To provide a higher level of flood protection to urban areas throughout the District.
+Land will be secured in a timely fashion to allow the works to proceed. \$4.3 million 1, 4, 11-17 Stormwater network upgrades for the central Richmond Poutama Link, Beach Road and Salisbury Road (Richmond) Part of a comprehensive package of works aimed at delivering a higher level of flood protection for the central area of Richmond including the town centre.
+To invest in an alternative stormwater management project for the Richmond town centre, or to maintain the current level of flood risk.
+The necessary land access is achieved and technical challenges can be overcome, to allow works to proceed. \$15.0 million 1-10 Secondary flow management initiatives, as derived from Catchment Management Plans To provide a higher level of flood protection to urban areas throughout the District.
 Invest more heavily in the primary stormwater network, or allow the current level of flood risk to remain.
 The catchment management plans and the associated modelling will proceed and secondary flowpaths will be identified in each settlement area. \$4.3 million 1-20 Install new drainage system for Middlebank Drive, Richmond To allow the cemetery detention dam to be decommissioned and increase stormwater protection for this part of Richmond.
 To do nothing.
 Under this scenario, there will be insufficient room for future burials at Richmond Cemetery and the current level of flood risk will remain.
-The Borck Creek works proceed, creating sufficient stormwater capacity to avoid additional flooding downstream. \$4.1 million 3-6 Stormwater network upgrades for the town centre perimeter, Richmond Poutama Link, Beach Road and Salisbury Road (Richmond) Part of a comprehensive package of works aimed at delivering a higher level of flood protection for the Richmond town centre .
-To invest in an alternative stormwater management project for the Richmond town centre, or to maintain the current level of flood risk.
-The necessary land access is achieved and technical challenges can be overcome, to allow works to proceed. \$3.1 million 2-6
+The Borck Creek works proceed, creating sufficient stormwater capacity to avoid additional flooding downstream. \$4.1 million 3-5 Mt Heslington drain diversion, Brightwater Brightwater School and the industrial subdivision are suffering from frequent flood events; this project aims to reduce their frequency.
+To invest in another solution or allow the flooding to continue.
+A cost-effective solution is designed and the necessary technical, land access and consenting aspects are successfully managed. \$2.3 million 5-6